Meamarian/GreenQUIC-Plus/tum_testbed_setup/README.md

 - the CONTROL private key is never copied to SERVER or CLIENT;
 - private GitHub credentials remain on CONTROL;
 - SERVER gets a dedicated key for SERVER→CLIENT;
-- the original `Meamarian/GreenQUIC` repository is not modified.